If you've ever been responsible for planning and delivering a project, you know how many moving parts fall into a project management life cycle.

 Now that your team is up to speed and your plan is in place, it's time to begin the project work.

 The execution phase is where the rubber meets the road.
 This is where your team puts in the work to bring ideas and plans to fruition.

 You've already decided who is responsible for what tasks and when they need to be done, so it's time to get rolling.
 This is where the project manager keeps a close eye on progress, reviews team members' work, and ensures everyone stays on track.

 Your responsibilities in this phase of the project include:

-Ensure milestones are hit and allocated resources aren’t stretched beyond capacity
+Ensure the team hits milestones and allocated resources aren’t stretched beyond capacity.

 Even with the smallest projects, keeping tabs on both individual and project-wide progress can be tough.
-Fortunately, most of this process can be automated with the right tools.
+Fortunately, you can automate most of this process with the right tools.

 This report breaks down the percentage of tasks completed within each milestone (and when they’re due) so project managers can easily see whether they’ll be finished in time.